 Wolves connect us to our primal selves.
 When you see a wolf you’re reminded of how we used to be.
 Having a connection with something from the wild reminds us that we used to be wild as well.
 That we used to explore and move and be apart of nature.
 Wolves mirror us in a way.
 Their bonds with family is strong, they take care of each other and learn from one another.

 You can’t tame wolves.
 Even if you think you have them domesticated they will still be miserable inside because they are meant to be wild.
 They need the freedom.
 Dogs were bred for a reason and while I am a canine person and love animals more than I can explain, you cannot turn a wolf into a dog.
-It’s against their nature.
+It’s against their nature, but that doesn’t mean they can’t love.
 And I guess that resonates with me even more.
 We are told to get a job, buy a house, have kids, get a nice car..
 Which are all great.
 But they can’t feed your soul like travelling and exploring does.
 For me it’s natural to wander, I’ve never fit in but I like to think I wasn’t meant to 🙂

 Why did I choose this name?